lorenzomartino86/solid-principles-and-tdd/README.md

     * Object, class, module, variable and method names should clearly represent their purpose.
     * Minimal classes and methods.

-These rules helps our system's adherence to the primary OO goals of low coupling and high cohesion.
+These rules help our system's adherence to the primary OO goals of low coupling and high cohesion.

 ### Single Responsibility Principle (Actors and high level architecture)
 ![alt text](https://lostechies.com/derickbailey/files/2011/03/SingleResponsibilityPrinciple2_71060858.jpg)

-The theoretical explanation is *There is one and only one reason to change a class*.
+The theoretical explanation is that *There is one and only one reason to change a class*.
 This means that we should start to think small.
 Each complex problem cannot be easily solved as a whole.
 It's much easier to divide the problem in smaller sub-problems.
 Each sub-problem can be tackled separately.
 Now we should start thinking in tems of "divide et imperat".